jkotan/nexdatas.recselector/README.rst

 .. code-block:: console

-	  $ python setup.py install
+	  $ python3 setup.py install

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian bookworm, bullseye and buster or ubuntu lunar, jammy nad focal packages can be found in the HDRI repository.
+Debian bookworm, bullseye and buster or ubuntu oracular, noble, jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key